 The recipient must maintain records of all project costs that are claimed by the recipient as cost sharing as well as records of costs to be paid by the Government.
 Such records are subject to audit.
 Acceptable forms of cost sharing contributions are those that meet the criteria specified in 2 CFR § 200.306.
-Unless otherwise specified in the award, approval is given to include unrecovered indirect costs (also known as facilities and administrative costs for institutions of higher education) as part of cost sharing contributions.
+Unless otherwise specified in the award, approval is given to include unrecovered indirect costs as part of cost sharing contributions.
 If the recipient's cost participation includes in-kind contributions, the basis for determining the valuation for volunteer services and donated property must be documented.